ivowang/how-to-use-claude-the-smart-way/README.md

 One model reviewing its own work has blind spots.
 Two different models rarely share the same blind spot.
 The [**codex-plugin-cc**](https://github.com/openai/codex-plugin-cc) plugin lets you hand a diff to OpenAI's Codex for a second opinion from inside Claude Code.
 Researchers already trust ensembles over individual models when making predictions — the same logic applies to code review.
 It's the cheapest way to catch the bug Claude confidently wrote and then confidently approved.

-## Researcher workflows in practice

-Here is what the above looks like applied to work you actually do.
-Each workflow comes with a prompt you can copy verbatim.
+**When to reach for it.** Every non-trivial diff that touches training code, eval code, or data pipelines.
+Not every one-line typo fix, but any change where a subtle bug would produce plausible-but-wrong numbers.
+Research code has a painful asymmetry: the cost of shipping a silent metric bug is orders of magnitude larger than the cost of a two-minute cross-review.
+Use it especially before you kick off a long training run or publish numbers.

+**How to use it.** After Claude proposes a diff but before you apply it:

+> "Send this diff to Codex for review.
+Ask it to look specifically for: off-by-one errors, silent type coercions, reduction-axis mistakes in tensor ops, and anything that would change the numeric output without raising an error.
+Come back with a ranked list of concerns and the specific lines each concern points at."

+The "specific lines" clause matters — a vague "looks fine" is useless, and a specific "line 47 uses `dim=0` where I think you want `dim=-1`" is actionable.

+**What to do with the review.** Don't treat Codex's verdict as ground truth either — it's just another model, with its own blind spots.
+The real signal is *disagreement*: when the two models flag different things, or one defends a choice the other questions, that is exactly the spot where you should read the code yourself and decide.
+The point is not consensus; the point is getting two different sets of eyes on the parts that most need them.

+## How to write smart prompts

+Everything above — the mindset shift, spec-first discipline, subagents, verification — comes together in the prompts you actually type.
+A good prompt is not magic phrasing.
+It is the compressed form of everything you already decided before touching the keyboard.
+The fastest way to get better at prompting is to look at two prompts for the same task side by side and ask: why does the second one work?

+For each task below, both prompts take about the same amount of effort to type.
+The difference is not length.
+The difference is what the author already decided.

-**Reproducing a baseline from a messy repo.** Point Claude at the repo and say:
+### Task: reproducing a baseline from a messy repo

+**Bad prompt:**

+> "Help me reproduce the results of this paper."

+**Why it's bad.** "Reproduce" is undefined — which table, which numbers, within what tolerance?
+No context about the repo.
+No spec, no plan, just a slot-machine pull.
+Claude will either guess the wrong target or ask ten questions you should have answered upfront.

+**Good prompt:**

-> "Read this repo and draft a `CLAUDE.md` summarizing what it is, how to run training and eval, where the data lives, and the three biggest things a new collaborator would trip on.
+> "Read this repo and draft a `CLAUDE.md` summarizing entry points, run commands, and data assumptions.
 Then draft a spec for reproducing Table 2 of the paper: hardware, seeds, configs, and success = within 0.3 points of the reported numbers.
-Dispatch subagents to read `src/`, `configs/`, and `scripts/` in parallel."
+Push back if anything is ambiguous.
+Dispatch subagents to audit `src/`, `configs/`, and `scripts/` in parallel."

-You spend your attention on the decisions — not on tracing imports.

-**Debugging a training run.** The worst move is asking Claude to "fix it."
-The right move is to spec the bug first:
+**Why it's good.** It names concrete artifacts (a CLAUDE.md, then a spec), defines success numerically, invites pushback so Claude doesn't silently guess, and parallelizes the noisy exploration across subagents.
+Every earlier principle in this article is compressed into this one prompt.

+### Task: debugging a NaN loss

+**Bad prompt:**

+> "My loss is NaN, fix it."

+**Why it's bad.** No context, no evidence, no ruling-out.
+It asks for a fix before a diagnosis, which is how you end up with three "fixes" that each paper over a different unverified guess.
+It also wastes Claude's turn on questions you already know the answers to.

+**Good prompt:**

-> "Here's the symptom: <paste logs>.
-Here's what I've already ruled out: <list>.
-Before proposing any fix, write a short bug spec: observed vs. expected behavior, candidate hypotheses ranked by likelihood, and the cheapest experiment that would falsify each one.
+> "Symptom: training loss goes to NaN starting at step 3140 (log tail below).
+Already ruled out: FP16 overflow (we're in FP32), corrupted input batch (inspected step 3139's batch manually).
+Before proposing any fix, write a short bug spec — observed vs. expected behavior, candidate hypotheses ranked by likelihood, and the cheapest experiment that would falsify each.
 We'll test them one at a time."

-When Claude proposes a fix, run the diff through the codex plugin for a second opinion before you touch a production training run.

-**Literature triage.** You have forty papers and four hours.
-Dump the PDFs into a directory and:
+**Why it's good.** It hands Claude the evidence, closes doors you've already checked so it doesn't repeat your work, and demands a spec before a fix — which forces explicit hypothesis ranking instead of guess-and-patch.
+This is the Spec → Plan → Code discipline from earlier, applied to a bug.

+### Task: triaging forty papers

+**Bad prompt:**

+> "Read these forty papers and tell me which ones are important."

+**Why it's bad.** "Important" is undefined — important to what?
+Processing forty PDFs sequentially will flood your main context with raw paper text and leave you with an unstructured blob you can't re-read in six weeks.
+No parallelism, no structure, no relevance criterion.

+**Good prompt:**

-> "Spawn a subagent per PDF in `papers/`.
-Each subagent summarizes one paper against this template: (1) problem, (2) method in two sentences, (3) headline result, (4) relevance to our work on <topic>, (5) one-line verdict — must-read / skim / skip.
-Collect the results into a single markdown table sorted by relevance."
+> "Spawn one subagent per PDF in `papers/`.
+Each subagent summarizes its paper against this template: (1) problem, (2) method in two sentences, (3) headline result, (4) relevance to our work on <topic>, (5) verdict — must-read / skim / skip.
+Collect all results into a single markdown table sorted by relevance.
+Do not include raw paper text in the replies."

-You get back a filterable digest in the time it used to take you to skim five abstracts.

-**Data and eval wrangling.** Custom metrics, HuggingFace datasets with quirky schemas, eval harnesses that disagree subtly with each other — this is tedious code where Claude shines.
-The catch is that it's also code whose bugs produce plausible-looking numbers.
-Always pair this kind of task with a sanity check:
+**Why it's good.** Parallelized via subagents, structured output you can filter later, an explicit relevance criterion that makes "important" concrete, and a noise-suppression clause that keeps your main context usable.

+### Task: computing a custom metric on a real dataset

+**Bad prompt:**

+> "Compute <custom metric> on the eval set and report the number."

+**Why it's bad.** You'll get a number.
+It will look plausible.
+You will cite it.
+And eventually someone will find the off-by-one in the metric implementation, and "plausible" will have cost you a revision cycle — or a corrigendum.
+Numbers you don't verify are numbers you'll regret.

+**Good prompt:**

-> "Before running this metric on the real dataset, construct a tiny synthetic example with a known answer I can compute by hand.
-Run the metric on that example first and show me the output.
-Only then run it on the real data."
+> "Before running <metric> on the real dataset, construct a tiny synthetic example with a known answer I can compute by hand.
+Run the metric on the synthetic example and show me the output.
+Only after I confirm it matches the hand-computed answer, run it on the real data."

-This is non-negotiable.
-Numbers you don't verify are numbers you'll regret citing.

-## Start here: five things to do before your next session

-If you take nothing else from this article, do these five before you open Claude Code next:

-1. **Install [superpowers](https://github.com/obra/superpowers).** Battle-tested skills for brainstorming, planning, debugging, TDD, and verification.
-The single highest-leverage install on this page.
-2. **Install [codex-plugin-cc](https://github.com/openai/codex-plugin-cc).** One-command setup, and the next time Claude writes a non-trivial diff, you get a second opinion from a different model for free.
-3. **Write a `CLAUDE.md`** for your current project.
-Paste the template above, spend ten minutes filling it in, and commit it.
-The difference shows up on the very next session.
-4. **Pick one upcoming task and spec it first.** Don't write code.
-Have Claude draft the spec and plan; read them, push back, approve.
-Notice how much of the task was actually unclear until you wrote it down.
-5. **Dispatch one subagent this week.** Anything independent: a codebase search, a paper summary, a config audit.
-Feel what it's like to get a clean answer back without your main conversation bloating up.

-Do those five and you've already changed how you use the tool.
+**Why it's good.** It makes the mindset shift's third implication — verify before trusting, especially numbers — literal.
+A synthetic known-answer test is cheap; the regret of citing a wrong metric is not.

+### Meta-prompting: have Claude help you write the prompt

+Sometimes the hardest part of a task is figuring out how to ask. **Meta-prompting** is exactly what it sounds like: using Claude to improve the prompt you're about to send Claude.
+It sounds silly until you try it and notice your first draft was missing half the context the task actually needed.

+Two forms that reliably work:

+**1. Critique-and-rewrite.** You have a draft prompt — have Claude tear it apart before you run it.

+> "Here's the prompt I'm about to run: <paste>.
+Don't execute it yet.
+Critique it: what is ambiguous, what context is missing that would change the answer, and what will you most likely hallucinate or get wrong if I run it as-is?
+Then rewrite it to fix those issues."

+**2. Reverse elicitation.** You have a fuzzy goal — have Claude ask *you* the questions it would need answered to do the task well, before it does anything.

+> "I want to investigate why our model underperforms on long-context inputs.
+Before doing anything, list the five questions you would need answered to run this investigation well — what evidence, what files, what metrics we should agree on upfront.
+I'll answer them, and then you'll write the prompt for the actual investigation."

+**A practical case.** Say you want to run an ablation but aren't sure what's worth ablating.
+The naive prompt — "what should I ablate?" — gets a generic checklist anyone could have written.
+The meta-prompt — "before suggesting ablations, ask me the five questions about the model, data, and hypothesis that would most change your recommendation, then use my answers to propose a prioritized list" — gets a list tailored to your actual situation, because Claude now has the context it needed to give a useful answer.
+The five-minute detour of answering those questions upfront saves the hour of arguing with a generic list.

+Meta-prompting is really just the mindset shift taken one step further: if you are onboarding a new teammate, sometimes the most productive thing you can do is let them interview you first.

 ## Closing